Parakeet auklet: Behaviour and breeding

 The parakeet auklet's food varies with season, during the breeding season it takes mostly small planktonic crustaceans such as euphausiids, copepods and amphipods.
 Recent research shows it also preys on jellyfish in some areas.
 It often feeds at a considerable distance from the colony, diving up to 30 m to reach its prey.

 Breeding begins in April and May in colonies that are often shared with other auk species.
+Their eggs are laid in the crevices of the cliff, often several feet in and by a crooked path so that it is impossible to reach them.
 The pair lay one egg, which is incubated for just over a month, the chick is then fed 4 times a day for around 35 days.
 The chick fledges at night, flying out to sea alone.

 Relationship with humans

 The parakeet auklet has little contact with humans despite its large population, this is largely due to their remote breeding and wintering.
 However, the parakeet auklet still faces issues caused by marine pollution and ingestion of small plastics.